danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 # Module Deep-Dive Review

-Here’s a deep-dive review of the modules I could inspect, with the main weaknesses called out in plain English.

-## Overall Read
+This document reviews the current module design, highlights strengths, and calls out the most important weaknesses that still need attention.

-The project is already structured in a sensible way:
+The repository is already organized in a sensible way:

-- `app.py` handles the Streamlit UI and orchestration
+- `app.py` handles Streamlit UI and orchestration
-- `engine.py` owns the decision logic
+- `engine.py` owns tactical decision logic
-- `data_sources.py` builds the market snapshot
+- `data_sources.py` assembles the market snapshot
 - `storage.py` handles persistence
-- `ui.py` provides reusable visual elements
+- `ui.py` provides reusable visual helpers
-- `constants.py`, `models.py`, and `utils.py` support the rest
+- `constants.py`, `models.py`, `utils.py`, `validation.py`, and `ift_state_machine.py` support the main flow

-The biggest strength is also the biggest risk: the system is trying to be transparent and tactical, but a lot of important logic is spread across multiple files, so small mismatches can create confusing behavior.
-That concern is explicitly visible in the app, which warns about regime/IFT logic and shows the same regime cards and decision breakdown as the engine.
+The biggest strength is transparency.
+The biggest risk is drift: if allocations, thresholds, or IFT rules are changed in one place but not another, the system can become internally inconsistent.

 ---

 ## 1) `app.py` — Strengths and Weaknesses

 ### Strengths
-- Good separation of recommendation vs manual confirmation.
+- Clear separation between recommendation and manual confirmation
-- The manual IFT button is disabled until the engine runs.
+- Manual IFT button is disabled until a result exists
-- There is explicit handling for the pure G Fund safety move path.
+- Explicit handling for the pure G Fund safety move path
-- The UI exposes factor detail, regime selection, and IFT logic clearly.
+- The UI exposes factor detail, regime selection, and IFT logic clearly
+- The app reflects the regime set and baseline allocations documented in the handoff files and `constants.py`

 ### Weaknesses

 #### A. State can drift across reruns
-The app reads config/state, then mutates session state, then reruns often.
-That’s normal in Streamlit, but it makes consistency fragile.
-If one branch updates `st.session_state` and another writes disk state, you can end up with a UI that temporarily disagrees with the saved state.
-The reset and submit paths show this risk clearly.
+Streamlit reruns are normal, but they make state management fragile.
+If one branch updates session state and another writes disk state, the UI can briefly disagree with the saved state.

-#### B. Manual confirmation still depends on whatever result is currently cached
+#### B. Manual confirmation still depends on cached result state
 The submit button uses `st.session_state["last_engine_result"]`.
-That is fine for a simple flow, but it means the “confirmed” action depends on the last successful UI run, not on a locked snapshot.
-If the user changes sidebar inputs after the engine ran, the code can still submit against the older result unless the app forces a fresh run first.
-The current code partially guards this, but not completely.
+That is fine for a simple flow, but it means the confirmation action depends on the last successful UI run, not on a locked snapshot.
+If the user changes inputs after the engine ran, the app can still submit against the old result unless it forces a fresh run first.

 #### C. UI and engine can diverge if edited independently
-The app says the tactical neutral startup allocation is `G 40 / C 30 / I 20 / S 10 / F 0`, and the regime cards mirror the tactical baselines, but the codebase warning says all of `constants.py`, `engine.py`, `app.py`, and possibly `storage.py` must stay synchronized.
-That’s a real maintainability weakness, because a future edit in one file can create silent drift elsewhere.
+The tactical baselines are now centralized in `constants.py`, which is good, but the project still needs discipline to keep `engine.py`, `app.py`, and `storage.py` aligned.
+This is the main maintainability risk in the project.

-#### D. The IFT logic is still somewhat hard to reason about
+#### D. The IFT logic can be hard to reason about
-The app shows multiple controls:
+The app exposes multiple controls such as:
 - drift threshold
 - score change threshold
 - confirmation days
 - cooldown days
 - allow second IFT

-That’s flexible, but it can also become opaque.
-A user may not know which rule actually “won” on a given day.
-The decision breakdown helps, but the logic is still a bit much for a normal user to audit quickly.
+That flexibility is useful, but it can become opaque.
+A user may not know which rule actually determined the final action on a given day.

 ---

 ## 2) `engine.py` — Main Conceptual Weaknesses

-I don’t have the full file output here, but the scoring guide gives a very good picture of how the engine behaves.

 ### Strengths
-- Clear rule-based scoring.
+- Clear rule-based scoring
-- Multiple dimensions of macro context.
-- Good transparency in factor interpretation.
+- Good transparency in factor interpretation
-- Emergency and overlay logic exist, which is better than a single blunt score.
+- Emergency and overlay logic exist
+- The model is auditable and explainable

 ### Weaknesses

 #### A. The engine is very rule-heavy and threshold-dependent
-A lot of the score is determined by hard buckets:
+A large part of the score is determined by hard buckets:
 - inflation
 - growth
 - liquidity